unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 * Mint a new subdomain
 * Burn a domain

 Users can set one approved address per owned domain and many operators, that can manage their domains.
-For more details, see [Managing Domain Ownership](../managing-domains/managing-domain-ownership.md).
+For more details, see [Managing domain ownership](../managing-domains/managing-domain-ownership.md).

 ### Resolver

 Resolver is a smart contract that, as its name suggests, is used for resolving domains and storing domain records.
 This is where domain owners store their data, such as crypto wallet addresses or IPFS records, to make a domain resolvable in the decentralized web.

 The underlying data structure of Resolver can be described as a map of domain namehashes to key-value dictionaries of records.
-Such a structure gives users the flexibility to store arbitrary records, even those that aren't specified by the [Records Reference](records-reference.md).
+Such a structure gives users the flexibility to store arbitrary records, even those that aren't specified by the [Records reference](records-reference.md).
 Though in practice the data structure is a bit more complicated than that, if you're interested in implementation details, see [Resolver.sol](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Resolver.sol).

 Resolvers allow domain owners, approved addresses and operators to edit records of their owned domains.
 In addition to that, Resolver provides an interface for getting standardized records, making it easier to access general information about domains.